 Audit Opinion - The financial statements are fairly stated.
 We issued what is known as a "clean" audit report.

-Internal Control Over Financial Reporting - One material weakness and one significant deficiency in internal control was identified.
-The material weakness is related to a prior period adjustment and the significant deficiency related to employee signors.
+Internal Control Over Financial Reporting - One significant deficiency in internal control was identified.
+The significant deficiency related to employee signors.

 Compliance Findings - No compliance findings noted.

 Single Audit Opinion - Major program tested: